ksetdekov/run_analysis/CodeBook.md

+# Codebook #
 This is the file that describes:
-The variables,
+* The variables,
-the data, and
+* the data, and
-transformations or work  performed to clean up the data
+* transformations or work  performed to clean up the data